ioanmo226/chatgpt-web-application/readme.md

 - Use control+enter to add line breaks in the input field
 - Responses are displayed in the chat-like format on top of the page
 - Generate code, including translating natural language to code
-- You can also create AI images using DALL·E models
+- Take advantage of DALL·E models to generate AI images.
+- Utilize Whisper Model to transcribe audio into text.

 ## Contributing